 These books provides examples of the following:

-Abusive Parents: Technically, Hu Gibbet is Vi's master, not her father, but it has the same effect.
+- Abusive Parents: Technically, Hu Gibbet is Vi's master, not her father, but it has the same effect.
 She was also raped by at least one of her mother's lovers, and her mother didn't give a shit.
 Her test to become Hu's apprentice was to kill them.

-Also, Godking Garoth sure counts.
+- Also, Godking Garoth sure counts.

-Accidental Pervert: Kylar and Vi's wedding earrings create what are essentially highly realistic wet dreams.
+- Accidental Pervert: Kylar and Vi's wedding earrings create what are essentially highly realistic wet dreams.
 None of them amount to anything due to personal baggage, but they often involve one or both being a at least a little bit nude.

-All There in the Manual: The compendium collects all three books and features a glossary and character list, both kept in-universe, and two chapters Weeks cut out of Beyond the Shadows explaining how Feir got in and out of Ezra's Wood alive.
+- All There in the Manual: The compendium collects all three books and features a glossary and character list, both kept in-universe, and two chapters Weeks cut out of Beyond the Shadows explaining how Feir got in and out of Ezra's Wood alive.

-Androcles Lion: Logan's kindness to the people in the Pit pays off in the end.
+- Androcles' Lion: Logan's kindness to the people in the Pit pays off in the end.

-The Atoner: Count Drake spent his life abolishing slavery in Cenaria, because he used to be the biggest slave trader in the country.
+- The Atoner: Count Drake spent his life abolishing slavery in Cenaria, because he used to be the biggest slave trader in the country.

-Durzo, after the Wolf brings him back for the last time.
+- Durzo, after the Wolf brings him back for the last time.

-Dorian, after becoming a Godking as bad as his father.
+- Dorian, after becoming a Godking as bad as his father.
 It's specifically noted that this is his defining attribute pouring into Curoch at the end.

-Back from the Dead: Durzo.
+- Back from the Dead: Durzo.
 After being killed by Kylar, he is granted one final life 'for old time's sake' by the Wolf.

-Durzo For being every goddamned hero of legend at some point or another.
+- Durzo For being every goddamned hero of legend at some point or another.

 - Kylar He kills thirty highlanders (Effectively a race of big guys), four vurdmeisters (Mages hyped up on crazy amounts of power), and an aethling (A vurdmeister son of the Godking).
 But, he lacks a certain je ne sais quoi.

-Logan Gyre, resident Badass Normal nobleman.
+- Logan Gyre, resident Badass Normal nobleman.
 He leaps into the Hole, effectively hell on earth.
 And survives.

-Solon Stormrider.
+- Solon Stormrider.
 He is commanded to halt a rebellion.
 So how does he do it?
 He sets off in a canoe to the next island over.
 In the middle of winter.
 By himself.
 He then puts down the first rebellion single-handedly, takes the captured soldiers home, and wakes up to find people are volunteering to take him on their ship to the next island, still in the middle of the storm-ridden winter.
 And he has white hair - which, according to his crew, is growing through white because the winter storms found him too tough to chew on and spat him back out.
 The real reason is more awesome; he uses the most powerful magical artifact on earth, the merest touch of which can kill a lesser mage, and survives.And it kills almost every single munchkin bad guy magician in a mile radius.
 Oh, and he fights the next guy to a standstill, with a sword on fire!

-Lantano Garuwashi : Another Bad Ass Normal A exceptional swordsman about on Par with Durzo and without the use of any magical power.
+- Lantano Garuwashi : Another Bad Ass Normal A exceptional swordsman about on Par with Durzo and without the use of any magical power.
 He's killed about 80 people in 1-on-1 duels.

-Dorian: This guy rips out his own prophetic gift, becomes Godking after pretending to be a eunuch, murders many of his brothers, rips out his own vir, wields Iures and Curoch and lives, goes mad, but still manages to implant Kylar and Elene's child into Jenine.
+- Dorian: This guy rips out his own prophetic gift, becomes Godking after pretending to be a eunuch, murders many of his brothers, rips out his own vir, wields Iures and Curoch and lives, goes mad, but still manages to implant Kylar and Elene's child into Jenine.

-Vi She's considered the most Talented woman to come to the Chantry in 100 years.
+- Vi She's considered the most Talented woman to come to the Chantry in 100 years.
 She also opens a dam, with her bare hands and powerful magical ability.

-Badass Creed: "Life is Empty.
+- Badass Creed: "Life is Empty.
 Life is Meaningless.
 When we take a life, we take nothing of value."

 - The oath of the Night Angels definitely counts.

 "I am Sa'kagé, a lord of shadows.
 I claim the shadows that the Shadow may not.
 I am the strong arm of deliverance.
 I am Shadowstrider.
 I am the Scales of Justive.
 I am He-Who-Guards-Unseen.
 I am Shadowslayer.
 I am Nameless.
 The coranti shall not go unpunished.
 My way is hard, but I serve unbroken.
 In ignobility, nobility.
 In shame, honor.
 In darkness, light.
 I will do justice and love mercy.
 Until the king returns, I shall not lay my burden down."

 - Berserk Button: At times, Vi can get extremely sensitive about people touching her hair.
 At one point she turned two thugs into barely recognizable piles of meaty pulp with her hands, in a blind rage, just because they threatened her hair.
 She was suitably horrified that she was able to do such a thing afterward.
 This is in stark contrast to her numbness and apathy to much more intimate forms of contact.

-Hu Gibbet, at times, when people say that Durzo Blint is the better wetboy.
+- Hu Gibbet, at times, when people say that Durzo Blint is the better wetboy.

-Better as Friends: Dorian and Jenine really do try, but Jenine just wasn't that into it.
+- Better as Friends: Dorian and Jenine really do try, but Jenine just wasn't that into it.
 Especially when she heard that Logan was alive.

-Betty and Veronica: Kylar's love triangle with Elene and Vi has elements of this - Elene is good and pure, but doesn't accept Kylar's rather violent world, while Vi is hostile, troubled, and initially an antagonist, but comes from the same world as Kylar and therefore understands him.
+- Betty and Veronica: Kylar's love triangle with Elene and Vi has elements of this - Elene is good and pure, but doesn't accept Kylar's rather violent world, while Vi is hostile, troubled, and initially an antagonist, but comes from the same world as Kylar and therefore understands him.
 Kylar loves Elene, but finds himself thinking about Vi as well.
 The situation is resolved at the end of the third book, when Elene has a Heroic Sacrifice after saying that she Wants Her Beloved To Be Happy with Vi after she's gone.
 It's implied that this is how things do indeed end up.

 - This is more a subversion of the trope as Kylar chooses Elene over Vi repeatedly in the third book (even engaging in nightly sex and a secret marriage with Elene while still magically ringed to his "wife" Vi) and its clearly shown during a magical earring induced dream that his feelings for Vi were more superficial, based mostly on his attraction to her body as opposed to any real romantic love.
 In this light any potential pairing with Vi at the end is less out of any romantic feelings and more out of a desire to seek the comfort of a friend.

 - Big Bad: Godking Garoth Ursuul in the first two books; Khali (previously the Bigger Bad) in the third.

-BFS: It's not mentioned much, as both are shapeshifting magic weapons, but both Curoch and Retribution are called such.
+- BFS: It's not mentioned much, as both are shapeshifting magic weapons, but both Curoch and Retribution are called such.
 Curoch in particular, being impressive to a Khalidorian Highlander who gets his hands on it without knowing what it is.

-Brown Eyes: Essentially, part Doll Girl's namesake (a doll-like face) and most endearing feature.
+- Brown Eyes: Essentially, part Doll Girl's namesake (a doll-like face) and most endearing feature.
 This carries on when she grows into a woman, AKA Elene.

 - Calling the Old Man Out: Durzo teaches Kylar a philosophy of detachment, cynicism, callousness, and apathy - "love is weakness", and so forth.
 As time goes on, however, Kylar becomes increasingly willing to reject this doctrine.

-Can't Have Sex, Ever: Kylar and Elene have this problem after Vi "rings" Kylar to eliminate Godking Ursuul.
+- Can't Have Sex, Ever: Kylar and Elene have this problem after Vi "rings" Kylar to eliminate Godking Ursuul.
 At least until Sister Ariel figures out a method.

-Chekhov's Lecture: Several, such as Sister Ariel casually, almost pointlessly, bringing up the story of Trace Arvagulania.
+- Chekhov's Lecture: Several, such as Sister Ariel casually, almost pointlessly, bringing up the story of Trace Arvagulania.

-Chekhov's Gun: One of the first things Logan says as Kylar's friend is about how a story about Ka'Karis interested him.
+- Chekhov's Gun: One of the first things Logan says as Kylar's friend is about how a story about Ka'Karis interested him.
 Guess what one of the main plot devices is?

-Cluster F-Bomb: Aleine Gunder IX.
+- Cluster F-Bomb: Aleine Gunder IX.
 Played for laughs.
 Poor Aleine or Niner as he is not so lovingly called by just about everyone, swears all the time.
 He can actually be quite creative there's only one problem, the only swear he knows is the word shit.
 Due to this fact, and his childish nature he is prone to rant for several minutes.
 This is so much the case that when he starts cursing everyone in earshot just tunes him out.
 It doesn't help much that he's the king and therefore no one will swear in front of him.
 Then along comes resident badass Durzo.
 It wasn't until after Niner saw the looks on his guards faces that he realized he'd been insulted.